mrG7/mozvr-site/contents/posts/webvr-lands-in-nightly/index.md

 <div class="post-summary">
   <h4>
-    To experience Web VR content with an Oculus Rift<br/> with Firefox Nightly builds, you’ll need to:
+    To experience WebVR content with an Oculus Rift<br/> with Firefox Nightly builds, you’ll need to:
   </h4>